 OCI mis-usage – this attack as described in GSMA LS is not realistic since 3gpp-Sbi-Oci is used by a recipient NF to mark the overload of the sending NF who created the header.
 In the described attack, the attacking NF, which is the sender of the 3gpp-Sbi-Oci header, would be marked by the shared network function as overload.
 Further, OCI scope is on the level of NF instance or NF set, not on the slice level.
 Even if the S-NSSAI is in the header, it indicates that NF instance or NF set serving the particular slice is overloaded, not implying that the entire slice is overloaded.

-User Location Information Acquisition –this attack could be mitigated if the shared network function (NF service producer) checks that the SUPI in a service request and the requesting NF service consumer are being served by a common slice.
+User Location Information Acquisition –this attack could be mitigated if the shared network function (NF Service Producer) checks whether the NF Service Consumer can access the slice that the UE is currently registered to, e.g., by verifying the consistency between the producer NSSAI in the access token provided by the NF Service Consumer and the UE’s allowed NSSAI.
 SA3 is investigating if further clarification or additional enhancement to 3GPP specifications is needed.
 Note that in 5G, SUPIs are encrypted when being transmitted over radio channels and are only available to a few NFs such as AMF, AUSF, and UDM/UDR.
 Thus, 5G SUPIs cannot be easily obtained.